What next for Hearts after Hampden heartache?

 And he might have made himself a hero had he not diverted a cross against an upright in the early stages at Hampden.

 "The big man has been outstanding," Neilson said of Simms.
-"Some loan players we'll try get again, bit it's out our control.
+"Some loan players we'll try to get again, but it's out of our control.

 "The rest of the squad are here and it's about adding to it now.
 We have a number of targets we're trying to get, hopefully we'll get them in."